<i>Poa colensoi</i>(Poa colensoi) hero image

 Blue Tussock

-Image credit: Blue Tussock (Poa colensoi) - Photo by Wikipedia contributors, via Wikipedia
+Image credit: Blue Tussock ( Poa colensoi ) - Photo via Wikipedia

 Plant Description

-Blue Tussock (Poa colensoi) is a species of cool-season grass endemic to New Zealand.
+Blue Tussock ( Poa colensoi ) is a species of cool-season grass endemic to New Zealand Discover more about native shrubs.
 It forms small, stiff tussocks with tightly-packed shoots, typically growing 5-30 cm tall, but can reach up to 70 cm.
-The leaves are narrow, rolled, and can range in color from green to blue-green or blue-grey.
+The leaves are narrow, rolled, and can range in colour from green to blue-green or blue-grey.
 This hardy perennial is recognized for its potential in high-altitude livestock grazing systems due to its good palatability and above-average regrowth rates.
 It produces delicate, arching flower stems with open arrangements of bronze flower heads in spring.
 It thrives in alpine to subalpine regions and is adaptable to various soil conditions, preferring well-draining soil and tolerating poor to moderately fertile soils.

 Quick Facts